enayetsyl/ShopEase/requirement copy.md

    - View customer reviews and ratings.
    - View order history specific to their shop.
 3. **User (Customer)**
-   - Browse products across all vendor shops from the home page.
-   - Use advanced filtering and searching (price range, category, etc.) for convenience.
-   - Add products to the cart from either the homepage or individual shop pages.
-   - Purchase products and apply coupon codes during checkout for discounts.
    - Compare up to three products at a time based on their attributes.
-   - Leave reviews and ratings for purchased products. _(Only after purchase)._
    - Access order history to view past purchases.
-   - Follow specific vendor shops to prioritize their products in the listing.
    - View a "Recent Products" page showing the last 10 products they viewed.
    - **Receive a warning if attempting to add products from multiple vendors in the cart, with options:**
      - Replace the cart with the new product(s).